 I felt safe, very safe all the time we were there in the country.

-Ignorange is bliss. what can I say?
+Ignorance is bliss. what can I say?

 I loved Uganda so very much.
-I am sure I will convince you to visit Uganda with the stunning pictures of Nature my camer acould capture.
+I am sure I will convince you to visit Uganda with the stunning pictures of Nature my camera could capture.

-Best time to visit
+Best time to visit Uganda

 Best time to visit Uganda for Gorilla tracking is the dry season.
 It is also a good season to bust the national parks.

 Uganda has two dry seasons.
 One lasts from June to August which also collides with the warmer weather.
 Water would be scarce.
 Animals will trudge to the water holes.
+Sightings would be envious.

 The short dry season lasts from December to January.
-There would still be short bouts of rain but weather is cooler making it easy to walk in the bush.
+There would still be short bouts of rain but weather is cooler, making it easy to walk in the bush.

 You can visit Uganda during rainy season.
 The rainforest is its prettiest during rainy season, with mist and greens painting valleys in bold strokes.
 Hardly a tourist would be visible.
+Sometimes the Gorilla might pay you a visit at the hotel itself!

 However it is difficult to trek the hill and venture into the wild in search of the primates.
 They are annoyed too.